RHETORIC SCHOOL (High School) Overview

 Honors, Dual Enrollment and AP

 GCA helps prepare students for college by offering many honors classes and encouraging students to take dual-enrollment courses through local colleges as well as some AP classes through VirtualSC.
 The Monday/Wednesday/Friday classes at GCA offer a unique opportunity for 11th and 12th grade students to take dual enrollment courses on campus at local colleges such as Greenville Technical College, North Greenville University, Bob Jones University or Spartanburg Community College when they do not have a class at GCA.
-Students may also take dual-enrollment classes online from Liberty University and Patrick Henry College.
+Students may also take dual-enrollment classes online from colleges as approved by GCA’s Dean of Academics.

 High School course offerings for 2018-2019 include the following: